vedderb/bldc/lispBM/README.md

 ADC3 on the COMM-port.
 Note that some hardware does not have this channel - then the voltage of ADC1 is returned instead.

 **Channel 3:**
 This is the ADC-channel that the motor temperature sensor goes to.
+Note: if you want to use this channel for something else you have to disable the motor temperature sensor in General -> Advanced.
+Otherwise the input might generate overtemperature faults.

 #### override-temp-motor